elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 ***

-For a century or two a common middle class ‘[[full English]]’ would likely be egg and bacon, followed by toast and marmalade.
+For a century or two a common middle class ‘[[Full English]]’ would likely be egg and bacon, followed by toast and marmalade.
 P24

 ***